hchengv/avxbls/README.md

 ## Overview

-AVXBLS is on the basis of [BLST](https://github.com/supranational/blst) and provides a latency-optimized AVX-512 implementation of optimal ate pairing on BLS12-381.
+AVXBLS is based on [BLST](https://github.com/supranational/blst) and provides a latency-optimized AVX-512 implementation of the optimal ate pairing on BLS12-381.

 <!--- ==================================================================== --->